jspahrsummers/Microverse/README.md

 There's a known issue where the App Store cannot be contacted from within a VM.
 Any applications you want to run will need to be downloaded from the web, or imported into the VM using a disk image in UDRW format (see `man hdiutil` for details).

+For other known issues, please see the [GitHub issues list](https://github.com/jspahrsummers/Microverse/issues).

 ## License and credit

 Released under the [MIT license](LICENSE).
 [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm) is used as a dependency.